 While it is not the norm to have more kids after a tummy tuck, there are some situations where a woman may prefer to have a tummy tuck, even if she plans to have more kids in the future.

 In these more severe cases of loose skin and muscle separation after pregnancy, a women might not feel like she can go another day or month or year living this way.
 If she really wants to get this fixed, she may choose to have a tummy tuck even if she knows she’ll have a future pregnancy.
-It’s still best to wait at least a year so the skin has time to shrink down as much as possible on its own.
+It’s still smart to wait at least a year so the skin has time to shrink down as much as possible on its own.
 Then surgery completes the final touch up.

 While research suggests this appears to be safe, there are some downsides.
 The skin will stretch again during the next pregnancy.
 Doctor Bernard may perform a tummy tuck in these cases, but he will advise the patient of what may happen cosmetically if they get pregnant in the future.
 He wants you to feel empowered to make the right choice — both cosmetically and financially — based on what is right for you as an individual.

 How long after pregnancy should I wait to have a tummy tuck?